MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-sysext-policies.md

 ---
 title: New configuration profiles for macOS Catalina and newer versions of macOS
-description: This topic describes the changes that are need to be made in order to benefit from the system extensions, which are a replacement for kernel extensions on macOS Catalina and newer versions of macOS.
+description: This topic describes the changes that are must be made in order to benefit from the system extensions, which are a replacement for kernel extensions on macOS Catalina and newer versions of macOS.
 keywords: microsoft, defender, atp, mac, kernel, system, extensions, catalina search.product: eADQiWindows 10XVcnh search.appverid: met150